nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

-**Use case:**Review  a deck**
+**Use case:**Review  a masterDeck**

 **MSS**

-1. User requests to review a particular deck
+1. User requests to review a particular masterDeck
-2. Powercard shows a random, non repeating card in the deck
+2. Powercard shows a random, non repeating card in the masterDeck
 3. User attempts the powercard
 4. User requests the answer to the powercard
 5. Powercard reveals the answer to the powercard
-6. User self grades answer and provides Powercard with question answered correct/wrong data repeat step 2-6 until all powercards in deck have been exhausted
+6. User self grades answer and provides Powercard with question answered correct/wrong data repeat step 2-6 until all powercards in masterDeck have been exhausted

  Use case ends.